dikshasaini11/Group_E_Snakes_and_Ladders/README.md

 snakes and ladders for our project as it is a classic and easy game to play.
 We will be simulating the game using C Programming language.
 The main idea is to reciprocate a board game into an online game application for easy access.

+There are some rules to play this game.